Stockbrokers' Secrets: Equity Compensation Strategies For Volatile Markets

 4. Be realistic.
-Just as recent double-digit market gains could not last forever, it's unlikely that stock prices will continue to rise indefinitely.
+The recent almost decade-long recovery will some day end.
 The next time you hear the words "It's different this time" or "Earnings don't matter," be skeptical.
 Employees with equity compensation and company shares who embraced a healthy degree of skepticism during the run-up in stock prices, and made the decision to take some profits, are glad they did.
 As well, those who continue to diversify out of their company stock when it represents too large a chunk of their net worth are probably glad they have been doing so.

 5. Don't be stubborn!
 After option exercises or restricted stock vesting, avoid using tax-deferral strategies beyond the point where the market's effect on your holdings erases the hoped-for advantage from long-term capital gains rates.
 For ISOs this differential is only 11.6%, or the difference between an ordinary tax obligation in the top bracket (39.6%) and the maximum AMT rate (28%).
 Declines in price beyond this limit mean that the advantage of paying long-term capital gains rates on an ISO stock sale at some point in the future (and recovering some portion of the AMT paid in the year of exercise) is erased.